cpliakas/doctrine-password/README.md

 ```

-Then, write your code to [obtain the EntityManager](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/tutorials/getting-started.html#obtaining-the-entitymanager),
+Then write your code to [obtain the EntityManager](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/tutorials/getting-started.html#obtaining-the-entitymanager),
 and register the password type:

 ``` php